 Valar Institute at Quantic School of Business and Technology is committed to implementing a policy that admits a diverse, academically qualified student body that is passionate about participating in a dynamic learning environment.
 As the institution evaluates applications, it admits students who excel within the context of the highly competitive applicant pool.
 It is proud of the students who enroll.
-Although every applicant cannot be admitted, it publishes admissions requirements and fairly selects applicants to enroll in the Valar Institute Executive Master of Business Administration in Strategic Leadership degree program.
+Although every applicant cannot be admitted, it publishes admissions requirements and fairly selects applicants to enroll in the Valar Institute Executive Master of Business Administration in Strategic Leadership and Master in Business Administration in Leadership & Management degree programs.